YgggahS/Sumit-OOP/README.md

 # Sumit-OOP
-This is AGW repository for the assessment 12 of object oriented programming.
+This is repository for the assessment 12 of object oriented programming.